wildboar-foundation/wildboar/master/_sources/guide/datasets.rst.txt

 What is a repository?
 =====================
-I short, a repository is a collection of datasets.
-More specifically, a repository is a zip-file containing datasets or dataset parts that can be downloaded, cached and loaded by wildboar.
+I short, a repository is a collection of datasets bundles.
+More specifically, a repository links to bundles (zip-files) containing datasets or dataset parts that can be downloaded, cached and loaded by wildboar.

 How to use a repository?